Screen Time Linked to Child Psychological Problems

 This work was supported by the World Cancer Research Fund (WCRF UK) and the National Prevention Research Initiative.

-This peer reviewed publication titled "Screen Time Linked to Child Psychological Problems" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by University of Bristol and published 2010/10/11 (Edit Update: 2023/07/24).
-For further details or clarifications, you can contact University of Bristol directly at bristol.ac.uk.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by University of Bristol and published on 2010/10/11, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, University of Bristol can be contacted at bristol.ac.uk NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Permalink: <a href="https://www.disabled-world.com/health/pediatric/screen-time.php">Screen Time Linked to Child Psychological Problems</a>: Children who spend longer than 2 hours in front of a computer or television screen more likely to suffer psychological difficulties.